Indochina Link Vietnam

 With tax finalization certificate, customs clearance (if applicable), and debt settlement evidence in hand:

-1. Submit deregistration application to DPI
+1. Submit deregistration application to the Department of Finance (formerly DPI)

 3. Destroy the corporate seal per police notification (within 10 days)